-- I.3.
+- I.2.
+Less Than Significant Impact.
+Construction activities associated with the Project would include refueling and minor onsite maintenance of construction equipment, which could lead to minor fuel and oil spills.
+The release of hazardous materials into the environment is regulated through existing federal, state, and county laws.
+These regulations require emergency response from local agencies to contain hazardous materials.
+The Butte County Interagency Hazardous Materials Team responds to hazardous materials emergencies in the Project area.
+The use and handling of hazardous materials during construction activities would occur in accordance with applicable federal, state, and local laws including California Occupational Health and Safety Administration (CalOSHA) requirements, therefore there will be a less than significant impact. - I.3.
+Less Than Significant Impact.
+The nearest schools, Marsh Junior High School and Little Chico Creek Elementary, are located 800 feet and 500 feet respectively away from the Project site respectively.
+As described in I.2. the use and handling of hazardous materials during construction activities would occur in accordance with applicable federal, state, and local laws including California Occupational Health and Safety Administration (CalOSHA) requirements.
+There are existing roadways in the vicinity of the Project and the existing schools that would have a similar risk of potential hazardous materials emissions and handling.
+Since the proposed Project involves the construction of a bridge, the activities are not expected to emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste that would affect the school population either during construction or operation therefore there will be a less than significant impact. - I.4.
 No Impact.
-The nearest school, Chico Country Day School, is located one (1) block away; approximately 600 feet east of the project site.
-Since the proposed project involves the replacement of an existing bridge, the activities are not expected to emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste that would affect the school population. - I.4.
+The Project site is not included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 (Cortese List); therefore, there will be no impact. - I.5.
 No Impact.
-The project site is not included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 (Cortese List); therefore, there will be no impact. - I.5.
+The Project site is not located within 2 miles of a public airport, private airport or public use airport and will not result in a safety hazard or excessive noise; therefore, there will be no impact. - I.6.
 No Impact.
-The project site is located 2 miles east of Ranchaero Airport, a private airport.
-The project site is not located within 2 miles of a public airport or public use airport and will not result in a safety hazard or excessive noise; therefore, there will be no impact. - I.6.
-No Impact.
-Development of the proposed project would neither hinder the implementation, nor physically interfere with, emergency response or evacuation plans.
+Development of the proposed Project would neither hinder the implementation, nor physically interfere with, emergency response or evacuation plans.
 Street designs and improvements will be adequate for ingress and egress of emergency response vehicles.
-The proposed project is considered to have no impact. - I.7.
+The proposed Project is considered to have no impact. - I.7.
 No Impact.
-The project site is not located in an area of high sensitivity to wildland fire risks per the California Fire Hazard Severity Zone Viewer.
-No buildings or dwelling units are proposed as part of the proposed project, therefore there is no impact.
+The Project site is not located in an area of high sensitivity to wildland fire risks per the California Fire Hazard Severity Zone Viewer.
+No buildings or dwelling units are proposed as part of the proposed Project, therefore there is no impact.